aws-samples/aws-kms-xksproxy-test-client/README.md

     * Default to `0` to disable debugging output
     * Can be set to `1` to enable debugging output, printing the actual `curl` command being run

-* `ASCII_ESCAPE` - used to toggle the use of ASCII Escape codes in the output
+* `ANSI_ESCAPE` - used to toggle the use of ANSI Escape codes in the output
-    * Default to `1` to enable the use of ASCII Escape codes in the output
+    * Default to `1` to enable the use of ANSI Escape codes in the output
-    * Can be set to `0` to disable the use of ASCII Escape codes in the output
+    * Can be set to `0` to disable the use of ANSI Escape codes in the output

 ## Notes